StakeandRelax-Validator/docs/validators/relaying/hermes.md

 ## Configuring Hermes with auto-config

 {% hint style="info" %}
-Thanks to the new functionality of auto-configuration implemented through chain-registry, the initial setup will be a lot easyer than with older releases.
+Thanks to the new functionality of auto-configuration implemented through chain-registry, the initial setup will be a lot easier than it was with older releases.
 {% endhint %}

-As first step, we create the .hermes folder, where we would save the config.toml file of hermes configuration, useful in future steps for manual tweaking (like changing RPC and gRPC nodes).
+As a first step, we create the .hermes folder, where we will save the config.toml file for the Hermes configuration.
+This will be useful in future steps for manual tweaking, such as changing RPC and gRPC nodes.

 ```bash
 mkdir $HOME/.hermes
 ```

-Then, we rely on the auto-config of hermes to create the config.toml file.
-Auto-config will create for us the standard hermes configuration, the chains specific configurations and the channels configurations, all taken from chain-registry (https://github.com/cosmos/chain-registry).
+Next, we rely on the auto-config of Hermes to create the config.toml file.
+Auto-config will then create the standard hermes configuration, the chains specific configurations and the channels configurations,will be automatically taken from chain-registry (https://github.com/cosmos/chain-registry).

-As stated on the beginning, we want to create a Juno<->Osmosis relayer.
-With 2 chains we can use this command:
+As stated at the beginning, our goal is to create a Juno<->Osmosis relayer.
+To accomplish this with two chains, we can use the following command:

 ```bash
 hermes config auto --output $HOME/.hermes/config.toml --chains juno:juno-relayer --chains osmosis:osmo-relayer
 ```

-With more chains, just append to the command others ```--chains chain:wallet-name``` parameters.
+If you have more chains, simply append the command  ```--chains chain:wallet-name``` to the other parameters.

-With that command you had configured Hermes for Juno (that in chain-registry will be resolved in juno-1) with a wallet called juno-relayer (not imported yet, this is only a label that must be the same of the future imported wallet), and with Osmosis (osmosis-1) with a wallet called osmo-relayer.
+With that command, you have configured Hermes for Juno (which is resolved as juno-1 in the chain-registry) with a wallet called juno-relayer (which has not been imported yet; this is only a label that must match the name of the future imported wallet).
+You have also configured Osmosis (osmosis-1) with a wallet called osmo-relayer.

-Doing so the hermes binary will populate for us the $HOME/.hermes/config.toml file with something like this (at the time of writing):
+As a result, the Hermes binary will populate the $HOME/.hermes/config.toml file with something like this (at the time of writing):

 ```bash
 [global]